wangdongdut/Online-Visual-Tracking-SOTA/README.md

      | ECO ()                    | 0.691  | 0.712  |                  | [Paper]()[Code]()|

-    * Too many trackers are tested on OTB-100, here merely list the SOTA trackers whose success scores are larger than 0.69.
+    * Too many trackers are tested on OTB-100, here merely list the SOTA trackers whose success scores are larger than **0.690**.
+    * OTB-50 and OTB-2013 are similar subsets of OTB-100.